Me-TV/Me-TV/README.md

 *NB This is a rewrite of Me TV for GTK+3 and GStreamer using the Rust programming language and the gtk-rs and gstreamer-rs bindings.*

-Me TV is a digital television (DVB – digital video broadcast) viewer for GTK-based systems.
+Me TV is a digital television (DVB – digital video broadcast) viewer cased on GTK+3 and GStreamer.

 ## Reporting Issues